 and Jasper Lawler, CMT (Market Analyst, CMC Markets)

-Shares of Netflix, the online video streaming service gapped sharply higher to gain over 6% on Monday, two days before it reports its quarterly earnings.
+, the online video streaming service gapped sharply higher to gain over 6% on Monday, two days before it reports its quarterly earnings.
 The gains were triggered by a bullish broker note but sentiment has been rising since January when Netflix reported stellar results for the fourth quarter.

 Concern over a decline in Netflix’s subscriber growth in the US amidst increase competition from Amazon and Apple has been offset by huge international demand for online streaming.

 Cable TV is very entrenched in the US and the concern was that many cable customers would be unwilling to pay for online TV too, and those who do, may choose an alternative service.

 In response, Netflix has been rapidly expanding internationally as well as creating its own unique content, as an extra draw for potential US subscribers.
 Netflix added 2.4M international subscribers in the fourth quarter, compared to 1.74M in the same period last year, whereas US subscriber gains were 1.9M, compared to 2.3M last year.

 Netflix added Australia and New Zealand as new markets in the first quarter, both of which should start to make big contributions to revenue in the quarters ahead.